vincer2040/algs/README.md

 you can find the full (free) course [here](https://frontendmasters.com/courses/algorithms/)

-All implementations are in C.
+All implementations are in C99.

 ## Purpose